Piet de Visser (football manager): Chelsea and Roman Abramovich

-De Visser has also been instrumental in assisting Abramovich in setting up a youth academy at Chelsea, modelled on the academy at PSV.
+De Visser also helped Abramovich set up a youth academy at Chelsea, modelled on the academy at PSV.
 According to De Visser, "Mr Abramovich is fed up that he has to keep paying millions and millions for big star players.
 He had to pay an absolute fortune to get players like Didier Drogba and Michael Essien.
 This is why he has asked me as a private scout to look out for top class young players who will be the Chelsea stars in three years time."

-De Visser was also instrumental in the February 2009 termination of Chelsea manager Luiz Felipe Scolari and the subsequent installment of Guus Hiddink.
-According to De Visser, he alerted Abramovich of Scolari's lacklustre training methods: "I had to watch training sessions he was giving to the squad.
+De Visser was also involved in the February 2009 dismissal of Chelsea manager Luiz Felipe Scolari and the subsequent appointment of Guus Hiddink.
+According to De Visser, he warned Abramovich about Scolari's training methods: "I had to watch training sessions he was giving to the squad.
 I died of shock.
 It was so weak, his training sessions lacked every kind of sharpness.
 It made the entire squad lack sharpness in matches.
 I did not need a lot of time to conclude things were really bad with Chelsea."

+Football academy in Ghana

+De Visser runs the Attram De Visser Soccer Academy in Accra, Ghana, together with the former Ghana international Godwin Attram.
+Before the COVID-19 pandemic he travelled to Accra every few months to work with the players.
+Kwadwo "Mahala" Opoku was the first player from the academy to establish himself at a club abroad.

+De Visser continued to follow football into his nineties.
+In 2026, aged 91, he told the regional newspaper Brabants Dagblad that he still watched matches and kept scouting notes at his home in Oisterwijk.

 Honours

 De Visser won the Dutch Second Division in his time as a manager.
-In 2005, he received the prestigious Rinus Michels Award for his entire oeuvre.
+In 2005, he received the Rinus Michels Award for his career as a whole.
 The award is named after Rinus Michels, who was named coach of the century by FIFA in 1999.

-Criticism of manipulative agents
+Criticism of player agents

-De Visser has been openly critical of what he perceives as the manipulation of young players by player agents.
+De Visser has openly criticised what he sees as the manipulation of young players by player agents.
 He has said, "I want the player to get a good contract, and also that the football association and the club where the boy comes from gets a decent compensation.
 I would like to climb to the top of Mount Kilimanjaro and shout across the continent, Boys watch out for shady agents!"